watarika/ComfyUI-SendToEagle-w-Metadata/README.md

 - Workaround: Explicitly input values into the node's positive/negative inputs.

 ## Change History
+- 2025/11/05 1.1.6 Added IMAGE to output.
+Outputs the IMAGE received as input without modification.
 - 2025/11/03 1.1.5 Fixed a bug that could cause the error "AttributeError: 'NoneType' object has no attribute 'caches'".
 - 2025/11/02 1.1.4 Fixed a bug that caused errors in certain workflows
 - 2025/11/01 1.1.3 Added the ability to set different values for each image in a batch by passing a list to each input in filename_prefix/custom_tag_pattern/eagle_folder/memo/extra_metadata.